Call Us Today! Text Us

 However, it’s important to note that title insurance does not cover issues that arise after the policy is issued, such as zoning changes or future liens placed on the property.

-At Cavell Law, we highly recommend that our clients obtain both lender’s and owner’s title insurance when purchasing a property in Solon, Ohio.
+At Cavell Law, we highly recommend that our clients obtain both lender’s and owner’s title insurance when purchasing a property in Cleveland, Ohio.
 While it may seem like an added expense at the time of closing, it can provide invaluable peace of mind and financial protection down the road.

 How We Resolve Title Disputes

 If a title dispute does arise, it’s important to seek the guidance of an experienced real estate attorney as soon as possible.
-At Cavell Law, we have extensive experience helping clients in Solon, Ohio, and throughout the state navigate title issues and protect their property rights.
+At Cavell Law, we have extensive experience helping clients in Cleveland, Ohio, and throughout the state navigate title issues and protect their property rights.

 Some of the ways we can assist with title disputes include: